 The magic car moved on

-I remember reading the poem for the first time aged about sixteen and being amused at the image of the ‘car’ which i couldn’t help picturing as a ghostly Chitty Chitty Bang Bang, even though i knew Shelley was using the word to mean ‘chariot’.
-I thought the poem was beautiful and it certainly spoke to my inner goth – and most teenagers have an inner goth, whatever subgroup they may belong to – but the heart of the poem, its message about the transience of life, passed me by.
+I remember reading the poem for the first time aged about sixteen and being amused at the image of the ‘car’ which i couldn’t help picturing as a ghostly Chitty Chitty Bang Bang.
+I thought the poem was beautiful but the heart of it, its message about the transience of life, passed me by.
 That car has well and truly ‘moved on’ for me.

 My dad’s eldest brother, Uncle P, who has always been the ‘alpha male’ of the family and who terrified me when i was small, is seriously ill with Pancreatic Cancer.
 My mum says he has lost so much weight he’s shrunk to almost nothing.
 After much procrastination i finally phoned him last month – but then couldn’t think of anything to say.
 What do you talk about to someone staring death in the face?
 How can you talk about future plans to someone who may not have a future?
 And how can you ask someone what they’ve been up to when you know what they’ve been up to is coping with chemo and lying exhausted on the sofa?

 The cliché at times like these is to reflect on how we should all be grateful for our health and not get sidetracked by the little things – like money for example.
 Which is true on one level but it’s also true that as long as we have our health we’ve got no alternative than to concern ourselves with money.